voml/iris-orm/Readme.md

 This repository has one runtime semantic implementation: the **Rust Iris core**.
 JavaScript hosts expose that core through host-specific bindings while keeping ecosystem-specific driver and storage integration outside the core.
-Node.js uses N-API; browsers use browser-safe WebAssembly plus TypeScript Web API adapters.
+Node.js uses N-API; browsers use browser-safe WebAssembly.
 WASI is not currently a supported host contract.

 Public binding packages use coarse host/CPU names: `@yydb/iris-win32-x64`, `@yydb/iris-linux-x64`, and `@yydb/iris-unknown-wasm32`.
 Toolchain details such